 A Time For Blogging, A Time For Doing, and a Time For Both

 With that being said, I felt that it was possible that my readership would drastically drop, and that the attention towards me might plummet, but didn’t care enough about that to give you posts that might have been readable, but didn’t come out of the following things: a) a need b)an informed mind c)a clear head d)appropriate timing.
-Consistently, at least 2-3 of those things have been missing with me over the past month or two.
+Consistently, at least 2-3 of those things have been missing over the past month or two.
 Unfortunately, the past two months in our country (and particularly my city) have been violent, unstable, and telling.
-The past two weeks even more so.
-The past two weeks (specifically the police killing black men, black men killing police, and the protests that followed) have been meditative, testy, and complicated.
+The past two weeks (specifically regarding the police killing black men, black men killing police, and the protests that followed) have been meditative, testy, and complicated.
 The whole time I’m thinking: “Am I gonna write or…” when I didn’t have the slightest desire.
 It has been an interesting feeling.